codervignesh/car-game/README.md

 # ABSTRACT
 * To create a car game using VB.net.
 * In this car game there are 3 lanes.
-* User can change the gear of the car to control the speed of the car.
+* User can change the gear of the car using up/down array keys to control the speed of the car.
+* User can move to left/right using left/right array keys
-* Use has 3 lives.
+* User has 3 lives.
-* Provide obstacles to help the user to dodge obstacles in a perfect way.
+* Provided obstacles to help the user to dodge obstacles in a perfect way.
-* Provide a score to help the user to calculate their skill.
+* Provided score to help the user to calculate their skill.

 # CREDITS
 :white_check_mark:**Vignesh.R**